-On September 23, 2014 Governor Cuomo officially broke ground on the site.
+On September 23, 2014, ground was officially broke on the site.
 Construction of the structural steel frame of the 1.2 million square foot GigaFactory began in February 2015.

 In October 2019, Tesla CEO Elon Musk officially unveiled the eagerly anticipated “Solar Glass Roof” which is made in Buffalo at the Tesla factory at Riverbend.
 Tesla reports the newest version of its solar panels will have a 25-year warranty and should be able to sustain 130 mph winds and be resistant to hail.
 The plant also manufactures other products, such as super chargers for Tesla’s electric vehicles and inverters for its power-packs.